-Cryptocurrency is a general name referring to all encrypted decentralized digital currency like Bitcoin.
 Cryptocurrency uses cryptography to create coins and secure transactions.
-Typically cryptocurrencies are open source with pubic, but encrypted ledgers of all transactions.
+Typically cryptocurrencies are open source with pubic, but encrypted, ledgers of all transactions based on blockchain technology.

-Cryptocurrency is legal and taxable in the US, but due to it’s infancy is volatile and should be invested in and used with it’s volatility in mind.
+Cryptocurrency is legal and taxable in the US, but it isn’t legal tender (you can’t pay your taxes in Bitcoin, it is considered investment property).
+With that said, due to its infancy and history so far, cryptocurrencies should be invested in and used with their historical volatility in mind.

 Click on any of the pages below to learn more about cryptocurrency.